marcv12/yelp_data_analysis/README.md

 ## Usage

-- To explore the dataset and initial analysis, start with the `01_Data_Collection_and_EDA.ipynb` notebook.
+- To explore the dataset and initial analysis, start with the `1 - Ingestion_EDA Final Project.ipynb` notebook.
-- For data preprocessing and deeper analysis, proceed to the `02_Data_Processing_and_Analysis.ipynb` notebook.
+- For data preprocessing, ML and deeper analysis, proceed to the `2 - MLFlow Final Project.ipynb` notebook.
+- For dashboard visualisation, finish off in style with the `3 - Dashboard Final Project.ipynb` notebook.

 ## Contributing